KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Last tested:** <VersionHl date="2021-04-26" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_836234307764092988_836771613537206322_transcript-swirl-chain-reactions.html)

-**Finding:** When a Swirl reaction occurs and the AOE effect of the Swirl reaction meets another enemy with an aura, the swirled Element will cause a reaction with that aura.
+**Finding:** When a Swirl reaction occurs and the AoE effect of the Swirl reaction meets another enemy with an aura, the swirled Element will cause a reaction with that aura.
 This reaction will use the Anemo user's Character Level and Elemental Mastery to determine damage \(if applicable\).
 The subsequent reactions work in the same way that normal reactions do.

 **Evidence:**

-[https://www.youtube.com/watch?v=0JMdHidAFEk](https://www.youtube.com/watch?v=0JMdHidAFEk) From this video, using a level 89 Sucrose with 0 Elemental Mastery, we can see that Swirl chain amplifying reactions work in the same way as normal - scaling off the respective reaction multiplier.
+[YouTube](https://www.youtube.com/watch?v=0JMdHidAFEk) From this video, using a level 89 Sucrose with 0 Elemental Mastery, we can see that Swirl chain amplifying reactions work in the same way as normal - scaling off the respective reaction multiplier.

 * A Cryo Swirl AoE that makes contact with an enemy with a Pyro aura causes the Cryo damage to reverse Melt, becoming amplified by 1.5x \(632\*1.5≈949\)
 * A Pyro Swirl AoE that makes contact with an enemy with a Cryo aura causes the Pyro damage to forward Melt, becoming amplified by 2x \(632\*2≈1265\)
 * A Hydro Swirl AoE that makes contact with an enemy with a Pyro aura causes the Wet application to Vaporise, doing no damage.
 * A Pyro Swirl AoE that makes contact with an enemy with a Hydro aura causes the Pyro damage to reverse Vaporise, becoming amplified by 1.5x \(632\*≈949\)

-[https://www.youtube.com/watch?v=sexFAXpYlcM](https://www.youtube.com/watch?v=sexFAXpYlcM) In this video, we can see that Elemental Mastery affects amplifying reactions as normal.
+[YouTube](https://www.youtube.com/watch?v=sexFAXpYlcM) In this video, we can see that Elemental Mastery affects amplifying reactions as normal.
 Here, Sucrose has 692 Elemental Mastery, which should give her a 92% bonus to Melt.

 * A Pyro Swirl AoE that makes contact with an enemy with a Cryo aura causes the Pyro damage to forward Melt, becoming amplified by 2 x 1.92 = 3.84x \(2027\*3.84≈7783\)
 * A Cryo Swirl AoE that makes contact with an enemy with a Pyro aura causes the Cryo damage to reverse Melt, becoming amplified by 1.5 x 1.92 = 2.88x \(2027\*2.88≈5837\)

-[https://www.youtube.com/watch?v=MmRm0zO1C6Q](https://www.youtube.com/watch?v=MmRm0zO1C6Q) In this video, Sucrose has over 100% CRIT Rate, but the Swirl chain reaction she causes does not score Critical hits against the enemy, which proves that the chain amplifying reactions caused by Swirl cannot CRIT.
+[YouTube](https://www.youtube.com/watch?v=MmRm0zO1C6Q) In this video, Sucrose has over 100% CRIT Rate, but the Swirl chain reaction she causes does not score Critical hits against the enemy, which proves that the chain amplifying reactions caused by Swirl cannot CRIT.
 In the video, Sucrose has 194 Elemental Mastery, giving her a 33.9% damage bonus to Melt.

 * A Cryo Swirl AoE that makes contact with an enemy with a Pyro aura causes the Cryo damage to reverse Melt, becoming amplified by 1.5 x 1.339 = 2.0085x \(1146\*2.0085≈2303\)
 * The 2.0085x multiplier seen in the video comes solely from the Melt reaction, which proves that Swirl chain reactions that cause amplifying reactions can't CRIT.

-[https://www.youtube.com/watch?v=m8yAPFLmMxA](https://www.youtube.com/watch?v=m8yAPFLmMxA) In this video, Sucrose triggers Swirl to cause transformative chain reactions, which are also calculated with Sucrose's Elemental Mastery and Level.
+[YouTube](https://www.youtube.com/watch?v=m8yAPFLmMxA) In this video, Sucrose triggers Swirl to cause transformative chain reactions, which are also calculated with Sucrose's Elemental Mastery and Level.

 **Significance:** Allows for better team-building and rotations, along with more understanding of how Swirl works.